zotonic/zotonic/modules/mod_artwork/README.txt

 All files in this module have their own license.

 Most are either licensed under Public Domain or with a creative commons license.
-When you want to sell this collection, then you have to delete some.
+If you want to sell this collection, then you have to delete some.

 All licenses allow copying, non-commercial and commercial use.